 By the end of the dry season most water sources have long disappeared.
-The Minneriya lake retains water however and attracts elephants from near and far.
-These gentle giants congregate here every year, sometimes in numbers exceeding 300.
+However, the lake at Minneriya retains water and attracts elephants from near and far.
+More than 300 of these gentle giants can congregate here every year and it is the largest Asian Elephant gathering known to exist on the planet.
 To see so many together with their babies, playing, eating, swimming is nothing short of breath-taking.

 Look above the water line for the many species of whales from humpbacks to sperm whales including the largest animal on earth, the Blue Whale.

-Sri Lanka is one of the best places in the world for whale and dolphin watching off the islands South and North-West coasts.
-Super pods of whales and scores of dolphins cut through the brilliant blue sea, leaping and frolicking and even allowing some lucky onlookers to swim side alongside with them.
+Sri Lanka is one of the best places in the world for whale and dolphin watching on South and North-West coasts.
+Super pods of whales and scores of dolphins cut through the brilliant blue sea, leaping and frolicking and even allowing some lucky onlookers to swim alongside with them.

 SAFARI IN YALA’S NATIONAL PARK

 Sri Lanka has the highest density of leopards in the world.
 A safari into Yala’s National Park – Sri Lanka’s second largest park will reward its visitor with a chance to spy the iconic leopard.

 Experienced trackers will advise that the early hours are the best times to see the many wonders that the park has to offer.
 Setting off into Yala as the sun rises is an epic experience and gives the best chance of spotting the elusive leopard and the impressive array of wildlife that inhabits this arid zone.
 The sights and sounds of the park will leave you awestruck and wanting to return again and again.

 Both Yala & Wilpattu National Parks are good places to see the Sloth Bear, especially during Palu fruit season in June and July.